oliverjam/learn-advanced-react-listbox/README.md

 - [ ] I can close the popup with the escape key
   - The button should be focused

+## Part 0: setup

+1. Clone this repo
+1. `cd` into it and run `npm install`
+1. Run `npm start` and it should automatically open in your browser

 ## Part 1: initial HTML structure

 We'll start by defining our component API.
 For now lets keep it simple and say that we want a `Listbox` component that takes an array of `options` to render.